Digital Learning Initiative

 Our Level Up Digital Literacy Program provides our students with essential skills to participate in digital spaces and succeed in school and beyond.
 Topics covered by the program include evaluating internet sources, composing documents, protecting personal data, and respectfully participating in online conversations.
 In today’s digital world, nearly every career requires digital communication in some capacity, so equipping our students with the skills to effectively and responsibly find, evaluate, communicate, and share online content is key to their futures.

-We provide access to digital programs that engage students, fill academic gaps, and teach critical technology skills.
-The platforms include Freckle (K-12; ELA, Math), Teach Your Monster to Read (K-2; phonics, spelling, reading), Code.org (K-12; coding, computer science), TypingClub (K-12; touch typing), and Khan Academy (K-12; multiple subjects).
-Our tutors use our digital learning platforms during their online sessions and can track their students’ usage and progress throughout the week through robust coaching and reporting features.
+We provide access to digital learning programs that engage students, fill academic gaps, and teach critical technology skills.
+The programs include Freckle (for math and English Language Arts adaptive learning), myOn (for e-book access), Beats Unlocked (for coding and music production), and virtual field trips.
+Our tutors use our programs during their sessions and can track their students’ usage and progress using robust coaching and reporting features.

-Our Digital Learning Centers are designated and repurposed spaces at shelters, schools, and motels where students have access to robust technological tools, high-speed Internet, digital learning, and educational resources.
+Beginning in 2014, we began opening Digital learning Centers at shelters, schools, and motels to give out students access to robust technological tools, high-speed Internet, digital learning, and educational resources.
 These centers are adaptable and can be designed with any combination of tools and programs based on specific student needs per location.
-As of March 2020, these centers are temporarily closed as a result of the ongoing COVID-19 crisis.
+As of March 2020, these centers are temporarily closed as a result of the COVID-19 outbreak.